-Other liabilities at 31 December 2017 were €146k (2016: €955k) and are composed of losses payable and accrued expenses.
+Other liabilities at 31 December 2018 were €515k (2017: €146k) and are composed of losses payable, tax payable and accrued expenses.

 There were no differences between the Local GAAP and Solvency II valuations.

 D.4 Alternative Methods for Valuation for other liabilities